 However, differences in material properties do not explain all of the differences in reduction intensity between local and exotic materials.
 If all of the cores that were discarded due to presence of internal flaws are removed from the assemblage, the overall pattern remains.
 In addition, Homa phonolite, a local raw material, does not have the defects common in other local raw materials but it is still less reduced than the nonlocal raw materials.
 In contrast with the other exotic materials, the properties of the Oyugis granite (OGr) also constrains the removal of flakes.
 The particularly coarse grained nature of this rock type alters its fracture pattern.
 It is difficult to maintain angles of less than 90 degrees.
 It is likely that hominins could only exploit pre-existing angles on these granite blocks, thus limiting the degree that they could be reduced (D. R. Braun, Plummer, Ditchfield, et al. 2009).
-Despite the limitations imposed by its material properties, Oyugis granite is still more reduced than any of the local raw materials (figure 4).
+Despite the limitations imposed by its material properties, Oyugis granite is still more reduced than any of the local raw materials (Fig. 4).
 Previous research shows that the exotic raw materials that were transported to Kanjera South not only fracture more predictably but also produce flakes with more durable edges (D. R. Braun, Plummer, Ferraro, et al. 2009; de la Torre 2004; Ludwig and Harris 1998).
 The need to reduce relatively lower quality material may be related to the durability and the efficiency of the produced edges.
 In other words, flakes produced on local rock types have shorter use-lives because their edges dull more quickly.
 The consequence of this, is that for any given use, more flakes of a local raw material are required.
 In this sense, the high abundance of these materials and the relatively quick dulling of their cutting edges may explain the high frequency of local raw materials in the Kanjera South assemblage.

+4.2.
 Implications for Land use